BrunexxxDev/Nexxx-Studio/README.md

-# Nexx Studio Website
+# Nexxx Studio Website

-This repository contains the source code for the Nexx Studio official website, a modern and responsive landing page built with HTML, CSS, and JavaScript.
+This repository contains the source code for the Nexxx Studio official website, a modern and responsive landing page built with HTML, CSS, and JavaScript.

 ## 🚀 About the Project